Opinion: NZ's 'triple planetary crisis' this year

 Fifty years on, in June this year Stockholm +50 will mark a half-century of global environmental action, and refocus world leaders' attention on the "triple planetary crisis" of climate, biodiversity and pollution.

-The aim is to accelerate progress on the UN's Sustainable Development Goals, the Paris Agreement and the global biodiversity framework, while making sure countries' COVID-19 recovery plans don't jeopardise these.
+The aim is to accelerate progress on the UN's Sustainable Development Goals, the Paris Agreement and the global biodiversity framework, while making sure countries' Covid-19 recovery plans don't jeopardise these.
 Expect growing demand for more global recognition of a "human right to a healthy environment" to leverage more effective environmental action.

 On the domestic front, the national adaptation plan (NAP) is due in August.
 This will set out how the government should respond to the most significant climate change risks facing Aotearoa.